-963 Main Street, the Russell family home for generations, built in 1828, altered in 1867;

-981 Main Street, built in 1812 by Roswell Sprague, as a two and one-half story Federal style house, now much altered;

-995 Main Street, formerly Leicester Junior College's dean's residence, a classic Federal style brick dwelling built in 1813 by card maker David MacFarland;

-997 Main Street, also built by MacFarland as a store, it became a double-tenement house in 1835, then a one-family;

-1003 Main Street, built by Col. Thomas Denny, Jr., another card maker, as a double house in 1791, later converted to a one-family.
+- 963 Main Street: the Russell family home for generations, built in 1828, altered in 1867. - 981 Main Street: built in 1812 by Roswell Sprague, as a two and one-half story Federal style house, now much altered. - 995 Main Street: formerly Leicester Junior College's dean's residence, a classic Federal style brick dwelling built in 1813 by card maker David MacFarland. - 997 Main Street: also built by MacFarland as a store, it became a double-tenement house in 1835, then a one-family. - 1003 Main Street: built by Col. Thomas Denny, Jr., another card maker, as a double house in 1791, later converted to a one-family.

-Samuel May (1810-1899) was born in Boston and graduated from Harvard in 1829.
-He was an ardent abolitionist, serving as treasurer of the Massachusetts Anti-Slavery Society.
-May's direct descendants claim that he made good use of the location of his country residence as a waypoint on the Underground Railroad.
-Since violating the Fugitive Slave Laws was not generally a matter people wrote copious personal notes about, oral tradition is the only evidence that slaves fleeing to freedom in Canada hid beneath a trap door in May's now demolished barn.
+Walking Tour continued

-As you reach the southwest corner of the Common, near the stone marker commemorating General Washington's visit to Leicester in 1775, turn right on the walkway crossing the center of the green back to the Town Hall parking lot

-From the town Common, walk or drive .5 miles on Route 9 West, Main Street, to the Rawson Brook Cemetery on the right-hand side.
+As you reach the southwest corner of the Common, near the stone marker commemorating General Washington's visit to Leicester in 1775, turn right on the walkway crossing the center of the green back to the Town Hall parking lot From the town Common, walk or drive .5 miles on Route 9 West, Main Street, to the Rawson Brook Cemetery on the right-hand side.
 Note that parking is not allowed on Route 9.